 The Fool has been so busy on his journey.
-He’s built a life, fallen in love, worked hard, gone to war, been successful, and experience failure.
+He’s built a life, fallen in love, worked hard, gone to war, been successful, and experienced failure.
 Now, he finds himself in need of respite.

 And so The Fool journeys to a small cabin in the middle of the woods, just as autumn is arriving.
 He spends his days in solitude, resting, cleaning, and thinking.
 At night, he heads out alone, staff in hand, an old lantern his only companion.
 He isn’t seeking anything specific, but follows whatever trails he desires, stopping to examine whatever catches the light from his lamp.

 In his solitude he discovers much about the way he thinks.
 The corners of his mind where ideas and plans that have laid dormant for years are now beginning to come into the light – much like the dark corners of the forest are becoming familiar to him, illuminated by his trusty lamp.
 Amused, The Fool recalls when he first started this journey, with all of his potential wrapped up and hidden away, tucked behind him at the end of his staff.
 Now, that staff pointed forward, carrying a light that guides his way, just like his inner light that is now guiding his thoughts.